ettoreaquino/pyddd/README.rst

 Docker_
 ^^^^^^^^^^^^^^^^^
-Docker allow us to dockerize our app from the beginning, helping decouple infrastructure and make integration tests easier.
+Docker allow us to containerize our app from the beginning, helping decouple infrastructure and make integration tests easier.

 Running
 -----------------